Waterjet Cutting: The Ultimate Guide for Beginners

 Advantages:

-• No change in the mechanical properties of the material being machined
+4. No alteration in the mechanical or chemical properties of the processed material

 Disadvantages:

-• Higher equipment cost compared to other cutting methods
+7. Significant initial investment in equipment compared to conventional cutting methods

 Concept of water jet processing technology